wendahere/JAWS/Jayvien.md

 I input the dropdown menu for our team so to allow users to choose the mediums & Wenda helped me to align the position of the dropdown menu.

+- I learned that the button and changed position of the dropdown should be relative not absolute.

 ![HTML+Functions](https://github.com/wendahere/JAWS/blob/master/Images/30-1withdropdown.PNG)